F.A.Q

 • Are you traditional or digital media only?

 I'm actually a mixed-media artist.
-I work with both traditional and digital media but 98% of my artwork always starts traditional.
-So if you see any digital art just know it was all done on paper originally, scanned, and digitally colored.
+I work with both traditional and digital media, but 98% of my artwork always starts traditional.
+So if you see any digital art, just know it was all done on paper originally, scanned, and digitally colored.
 That doesn't mean I have forgotten my roots, however.
-I love to work with traditional media overall because that is what I started with and that is how I continue to learn to progress even with my digital work.
-I also have works strictly made and finished traditionally with my personal work and some of them have been sold off to lovely home
+I love to work with traditional media overall because that is what I started with, and that is how I continue to learn and progress, even with my digital work.
+I also have works strictly made and finished traditionally with my personal work, and some of them have been sold off to lovely homes.

-• YOU HAVE AN APRENTICE???
+• YOU HAVE AN APPRENTICE???
 WHY?
 How do I become one?

 Why you ask?
-Because I always wanted one the older I became and tbh I don't do this for money, this is completely free to pass on my skills to someone I actually saw potential in.
-Not only do I have professional experience, taught education in the arts, as well as self-growth I wanted to make sure to pass on these skills to someone else who could use them.
+Because I always wanted one, the older I became, and tbh I don't do this for money, this is completely free to pass on my skills to someone I actually saw potential in.
+Not only do I have professional experience,but I also taught education in the arts, as well as self-growth, and I wanted to make sure to pass on these skills to someone else who could use them.
 Lord knows I paid out the woodwork to obtain the not-so-self-taught skills....
-Might as well give it to someone I can always have one on one critique sessions with.
+Might as well give it to someone I can always have one-on-one critique sessions with.

 While I'm honored to be asked this so many times, to be frank about how to become my apprentice, the simple answer is that you don't.
-Now I'm not saying this to be mean I'm saying that I can only ever handle one apprentice under my teachings at a time.
-I have my limits as a person not only with my personal life, my art life but my downtime away from art.
+Now I'm not saying this to be mean, I'm saying that I can only ever handle one apprentice under my teachings at a time.
+I have my limits as a person, not only with my personal life, my art life, but also my downtime away from art.
 I just don't ever see myself taking on multiple apprentices during my free time.
-I'll admit I'm a grump, and a stickler for perfection and not many can handle brute honesty with art for growth which is valid.
+I'll admit I'm a grump and a stickler for perfection, and not many can handle brute honesty with art for growth, which is valid.

 However, with an apprentice, I need someone who can listen and actually understand what I'm teaching when it comes to art.
-I do not have the patience for a lot of head spaces with art and I am pretty traditional in the artistic growth department.
-I know for a fact many can not handle it.
+I do not have the patience for a lot of headspace with art, and I am pretty traditional in the artistic growth department.
+I know for a fact that many can not handle it.
 So sadly, I deal better with just one at a time.
-Someone I know can take criticism and not baby-talking with art.
-So I'm not looking for any others at this time or for years actually.
+Someone I know can take criticism and not baby-talk with art.
+So I'm not looking for any others at this time or for years, actually.

-• Do you do collaboration projects with other Artists/parties, clothing companies ect?
+• Do you do collaboration projects with other Artists/parties, clothing companies etc.?

 • Can you show/tell me how to draw/paint?

-Mmmmmm leh no. I really do not have time to teach anyone beyond my apprentice.
+Mmmmmm leh no. I really do not have time to teach anyone beyond my apprentice and class.
 Your best bet is doing what many artists dread to do.
 Crank out that real-life reference and do some drawing/color studies.
-Trust me you'll thank me in the future.
-I learned all I know from my real-life experiences and culture, and doing the work by using real-life references, going to free figure drawing meet-ups, and museum trips to understand art history, also while not free donations are not bad when they are PWYW.
+Trust me, you'll thank me in the future.
+I learned all I know from my real-life experiences and culture, and doing the work by using real-life references, going to free figure drawing meet-ups, and museum trips to understand art history, also, while not free donations are not bad when they are PWYW.

 • When did you start drawing?

 This is going to sound very cliche buuuuuut ever since I could hold a crayon.
 I didn't start taking my work too seriously until I was in my early 20's.
-Honestly had way more fun in terms of creativity during my teen years even though I didn't truly understand fundamentals.
+Honestly, I had way more fun in terms of creativity during my teen years, even though I didn't truly understand fundamentals.

 • How do you get your ideas and inspiration?
 And why?

-Funny enough a lot of my ideas come from IRL experiences, the environment I grew up in all my life as well, and both my Chinese & Jamaican cultures.
+Funny enough, a lot of my ideas come from IRL experiences, the environment I grew up in all my life, as well as both my Chinese & Jamaican cultures.
 I'm not one for trends or what makes me get noticed.
 I like being authentically me and showing my current emotions in all my art.

 • What are your influences?

-I really love his display of capturing not only fear in something you wouldn't look twice to make soemthing scary and make you think and an internal self crisis but also how he makes mundane themes into something horrific and full of emotions.
-He emotionally inspires me to keep my work authentic, an really make my experiences and emotions talk in my art and that says so much to me
+I really love his display of capturing not only fear in something you wouldn't look twice at to make something scary and make you think and an internal self-crisis, but also how he makes mundane themes into something horrific and full of emotions.
+He emotionally inspires me to keep my work authentic and really make my experiences and emotions come through in my art, and that says so much to me

 Francis Bacon - Now this is an artist I could relate to a ton in terms of displaying emotions in my work.
-Mainly my darker experiences and emotions and that would be anger.
-I truly admire this man's work for not hiding such emotions even with the violence that has happened to him.
+Mainly, my darker experiences and emotions, and that would be anger.
+I truly admire this man's work for not hiding such emotions, even with the violence that has happened to him.
 He confidently displays this as a muse in his work.
-That's something when I was younger was too shy to put it on paper but now after learning from him in high school.
+That's something.
+When I was younger, I was too shy to put it on paper, but now, after learning from him in high school, I'm not.
 I truly do not hide anything with my emotions in my work.

 Gōjin Ishihara - An all-time favorite artist who inspires me to not be afraid to put my culture and display its folklore into my work.
-He has an amazing masterwork of comic-like folklore tales that are sometimes comical down, an exploration into queer life as well as queer erotica, to outright sinister if you understand the nuances of his horror work.
+He has an amazing masterwork of comic-like folklore tales that are sometimes comical, an exploration into queer life as well as queer erotica, and outright sinister if you understand the nuances of his horror work.

-Ayami Kojima - Neeed I say more,.
+Ayami Kojima - Need I say more,.
 This artist's work is truly inspiring to see.
-The fact they are strictly traditional media will always leave me starstruck.
+The fact that they are strictly traditional media will always leave me starstruck.
 And it inspires me to never lose touch with my own traditional art style roots.
-Truly a wonder of an artist whose art I grew with through the video game artwork they have done back when SNES was hot.
+Truly a wonder of an artist whose art I grew up with through the video game artwork they have done back when the SNES was hot.

 • Is this website a professional one or a personal one?

-Tbh this is honestly my personal art website.
+Tbh, this is honestly my personal art website.
 Someplace I can truly call home on this little void we call the interwebs.
-I never wanted my art site to ever be so stuffy to the point I couldn't be my authentic self.
+I never wanted my art site to ever be so stuffy that I couldn't be my authentic self.
 Personally, I love the peace away from social media.
-I have full control of my work here as well as you guessed it, no word limit.
+I have full control of my work here as well as, you guessed it, no word limit.

 • Will you do an art trade/request with/for me?